10 tips to keep your hand baggage

 Find out what type of packs are considered hand baggage and how to can change them so that they can go in the cabin with you during the flight.Free download

-Security Measures Affecting Hand Luggage for all Passengers Flying from European Union, Switzerland, Iceland, Norway, Brazil, USA and South Africa Airports.
+Security Measures Affecting Hand Luggage for all Passengers Flying from European Union, Switzerland, Iceland, Norway, Morocco, Brazil, USA and South Africa Airports.

-In accordance with Regulation 1546/2006 of the European Union, the list of restricted articles in hand luggage has been modified, and now includes liquids (including water and other drinks, soups, and syrups), perfumes, gels (including hair and shower gels), pastes (including toothpaste), mascara, creams, lotions and oils, sprays, contents of pressurised containers (including shaving foam, other foams and deodorants), liquid-solid mixtures, and any other item of similar consistency.
+In accordance with Regulation 1546/2006 of the European Union, the list of restricted articles in hand luggage has been modified, and now includes liquids (including water and other drinks, soups, jams and syrups), perfumes, gels (including hair and shower gels), pastes (including toothpaste), mascara, creams, lotions and oils, sprays, contents of pressurised containers (including shaving foam, other foams and deodorants), liquid-solid mixtures, and any other item of similar consistency.

 Exceptionally, passengers may carry with their hand luggage small quantities of these articles in containers of 100 ml., but they must be carried in a transparent re-sealable plastic bag, and whose maximum capacity does not exceed one litre.

 In addition, these small containers must be placed loosely in the bag (see picture) to facilitate their inspection by security personnel.
-Passengers must present these bags separately from their hand luggage at security control Avios.
+Passengers must present these bags separately from their hand luggage at security control points.

 Exempt from this restriction are :